Background pattern

 • Increased levels of amylase in the blood (enzymes),

-• Reduced levels of electrolytes (magnesium, calcium, sodium, phosphate, potassium) in the blood with muscle cramps and/or changes in an electrocardiogram (ECG), dehydration, involuntary muscle contractions (tetany)
+• reduced levels of electrolytes (magnesium, calcium, sodium, phosphate, potassium) in the blood with muscle cramps and/or changes in an electrocardiogram (ECG), dehydration, involuntary muscle contraction (tetany).

-• Loss of vision (blindness), difficulty perceiving colors, blurry vision, swelling (papilledema)
+• Loss of vision (blindness), difficulty perceiving colors, blurred vision, swelling (papilledema)

-• Impaired blood flow, for example, in the brain, but also in the fingers of the hands and feet (Raynaud's syndrome)
+• Disorders of blood flow, for example, in the brain, but also in the fingers of the hands and feet (Raynaud's syndrome).

 • Pulmonary embolism (blockage of a pulmonary artery)

-• Loss of appetite (anorexia), nausea, vomiting, diarrhea
+• Lack of appetite (anorexia), nausea, vomiting, diarrhea

 • Hair loss (alopecia), skin rash